Consultant Children's Speech and Language Therapist

 1. You will receive an email or letter confirming the details of your child’s initial appointment including the date, time, location and fee.

 2. At the end of the first appointment, Caroline Murphy will explain whether your child requires further speech and language therapy support.
-This may be further assessment, onward referral or a block of therapy.
+This may be discharge, further assessment, onward referral or a block of therapy.

 3. Caroline Murphy will let you know whether she has the appropriate clinical skills and experience to meet your child’s needs.